JavitxuWeiss/first-backend/README.md

 * make devel-env (run mysql docker container)
 * Just run the application
+* When application runs the database migrations will be execute.

 # Read Me First
 The following was discovered as part of building this project: